cockroachlabs-field/kubernetes-examples/README.md

 When you're ready to clean up your test environment, run the following:

-Run `ctrl-c` on the kubectl process.
+Stop the kubectl process (`control-c` will work, as will closing the terminal window).

 Run the following to purge the installation of CockroachDB with helm: